-Janet Duffy is a MIA qualified Montessori teacher.
-As an English and Psychology major, her studies have provided unique insights into the strengths of the Montessori language methods.
-She has kept abreast of developments in the field of human potential obtaining Honours degrees in Population Studies and Psychology.
-Janet has Montessori experience in a number of countries, including USA, South Korea, Vietnam & South Africa.
-Janet Specializes in teaching English in second language countries.
-She has worked with Normi Son, Program Director of TEP of Phils to bring about some important changes in the Montessori Language curriculum.
+Janet Margaret Duffy is an experienced Montessori teacher and trainer.
+Her experience in the field have provided unique insights into the strengths of the Montessori language methods.
+She has kept abreast of developments in the field of human potential obtaining honours degrees in Population Studies and Psychology.
+Janet has Montessori experience in a number of countries, including U.S.A., South Korea, Vietnam and South Africa.
+She specializes in teaching English in second language countries.
+She has worked with Normi Son, Program Director of teacher education programs in the Philippines, Vietnam, and China to bring about some important changes in the Montessori Language curriculum.
 Currently living in South Africa, Janet is working on establishing a Montessori school in one of the more underprivileged areas.
 She consults on the benefits of the Montessori method, encouraging the use of the Montessori materials, philosophy and methods in these underprivileged areas.
-Janet is excited to help Montessori second language speaking teachers feel more comfortable using the Montessori language materials and methods.
+Janet is also excited to help Montessori second language speaking teachers feel more comfortable using the Montessori language materials and methods.

 BIRTH TO THREE COURSE DIRECTOR, INSTRUCTOR, FIELD SUPERVISOR